UniversalDependencies/docs/workgroups/newdoc/simple_noun_phrases.md

 ## Determiners

-Noun phrases headed by nouns often contain determiners, which can be roughly divided into three classes:
+Noun phrases headed by nouns often contain determiners, which can be roughly divided into four classes:

 * Articles
 * Demonstratives